rachoom/KasiCraftConnect/replit.md

 - Upload profile pictures for artisans using Supabase Storage

 ### Setting Up Supabase Storage for Profile Pictures
-To enable profile picture uploads, you need to create a storage bucket in Supabase:
+To enable profile picture uploads, you need to create a storage bucket and configure security policies in Supabase:

+**Step 1: Create Storage Bucket**
 1. Go to your Supabase project dashboard
 2. Navigate to **Storage** in the left sidebar
 3. Click **New Bucket**